-If you have to remove your car battery to replace it or to assess corrosion damage, it's important to find out exactly how to disconnect car battery cables and clamps as safely as possible.
-The battery will not present too many challenges in most cases, especially if it's only 3-4 years old.
-Unless it was severely corroded, the process should be smooth and straightforward, and you won't need to follow a lot of complicated instructions before getting the job done.
-Which battery is right for your vehcile.
+If you have to remove your car battery to replace it or to assess corrosion damage, it's important to know how to disconnect car battery cables and clamps safely.
+The battery will not present too many challenges in most cases, especially if it's only three to four years old.
+Unless it is severely corroded, the process should be smooth and straightforward, and you won't need to follow a lot of complicated instructions to get the job done.
+Learn which battery is right for your vehicle.

-Depending on the model and make of your car or truck, proceeding to disconnect car battery components might be more difficult than you think right from the start.
-The battery may be under the hood, easy to spot, or hidden under a plastic cover.
-In some models, it might be located in the back, usually in the trunk, found behind the trunk lining.
-Some models even have the battery under the floorboard or under the rear seat.
-Look around to try to find it, or consult your owner's manual to get all the details from the beginning.
+Depending on the make and model of your vehicle, disconnecting car battery components might be more difficult than you think from the start.
+The battery may be right under the hood or hidden under a plastic cover.
+In some models, it might be located in the back, usually in the trunk behind the lining.
+Some models even have the battery under the floorboard or the rear seat.
+Look around to find it or consult your owner's manual for information specific to your vehicle.

-The negative terminal will be marked by a minus (-) sign and black cable, and the positive with a plus (sign) and red cable.
-For safety purposes, always proceed to disconnect the negative cable first.
-Use your wrench to loosen the nut that connects the negative terminal of the battery, then proceed to remove the nut completely.
-Next, lift the terminal off the battery post, and place it safely beside the battery, wrapping it up to avoid accidental contact.
+The negative terminal will be marked by a minus sign and black cable, and the positive with a plus sign and red cable.
+For safety purposes, always disconnect the negative cable first.
+Use your wrench to loosen the nut that connects the negative terminal of the battery, then remove the nut completely.
+Next, lift the terminal off the battery post, and place it safely beside the battery, wrapping it up in a shop towel to avoid accidental contact.
 After removing the positive terminal cover, repeat this process with the nut holding the terminal to the positive battery post.
-Use your baking soda mixture (or simply sprinkle baking soda) to clean the connectors and the battery posts.
-For the battery posts make sure you use a special battery terminal brush.
+Use your baking soda mixture to clean the connectors and the battery posts.
+For the battery posts, make sure you use a special battery terminal brush.

 Once the battery is disconnected, you can unscrew the brackets that hold it in place and remove it from its tray.
-This is the last step in disconnecting your battery, and it is essential that you do it with great care, since the battery can be quite heavy (as much as 60 lbs).
+This is the last step in disconnecting your battery and must be done carefully since the battery can be quite heavy (as much as 60 lbs).
 Dropping it on your car's engine components could cause significant damage.
 Once you complete this last step, you will easily be able to clean the entire tray, removing any dirt, debris and corrosion.
 If you ever have questions about the process described above, feel free to talk with a knowledgable Team Member at your local Advance Auto Parts.